 Whistleblowers need not file a lawsuit on the government’s behalf.
 Instead, they can submit their information directly to the Department of Transportation and the National Highway TrafficSafety Administration, which will handle all investigation and enforcement activity.
 The law also guarantees whistleblowers protection from retaliation.

 M&S has unparalleled expertise with the MVWSA.
 In fact, Whistleblower Practice Group Co-Chair, Cleveland Lawrence III, had the privilege of testifying before Congress regarding this law and the value of protecting whistleblowers.
-If you are an employee with information about a serious auto safety issue, please contact us.
+If you are an employee with information about a serious auto safety issue, please contact your DC whistleblower attorney.